• Skip to primary navigation

 8. The adb shell command

-In this image above, you can see inside the device shell.
+In the image above, you can see inside the device shell.
 Just type “adb shell” and enter.
 You will enter into device shell mode.

 Note